 Things to consider before buying backpacker insurance

 - Alcohol and drugs: Most travel insurance policies will not cover you if you were under the influence of alcohol and drugs at the time of an accident.
-Insurance is there to protect you in an emergency whilst travelling, do not abuse it.
+Try to avoid getting breathalysed if you get injured whilst fucked up.

 - Valuables & electronics insurance: Almost all cheap backpacker insurance policies will have very high excesses and fixed limits on the amount you can claim on personal belongings.
-Ideally, you should pay a bit more to properly insure your valuables. whether you choose to insure your gear is up to you; certainly your overall policy will cost more if you do.
-You may be better of just keeping a bloody good eye on your valuables and not paying the extra money to insure them.
+Ideally, you should pay a bit more to properly insure your valuables.
+Whether you choose to ensure your gear is up to you; certainly, your overall policy will cost more if you do.
+You may be better off just keeping a bloody good eye on your valuables and not paying the extra money to insure them.

 How to make a claim on your travel insurance policy